“As a treat for myself, I booked the 1-on-1 street photography workshop with Michiel Heijmans. I haven't regretted it for a second!

 Recommended camera: Any camera, preferably one with sound capabilities.

-Recommended lens: Basically, any lens you feel comfortable with, but the guideline is 28 to 50mm full frame.
+Recommended lens: Generally, use any lens you're comfortable with, but a good guideline is 28 to 50mm full-frame.